 You also need to be taking supportive nutrients like vitamin C, magnesium and selenium to assist this process.
 This is all described in detail in the book Iodine: Why You Need It, Why You Can’t Live Without It.

-First and foremost, I highly recommend reading Melissa’s book The End of Acne.
-(She shares some amazing before/after pictures on that page!)
+First and foremost, I highly recommend reading Melissa’s book The Hidden Cause of Acne.
 It’s a deep book, but oh so worth it.
 Plus, Melissa’s sense of humor (and love for Disney movies) really shines through and makes for an entertaining read.
-(You can also get the print or Kindle version here.)

 Next, consider a quality reverse osmosis filtration system.
 They are much more affordable than they used to be, and make a huge difference in the quality of water you drink.